 ![]() James Buckland | Doctorate thesis in Terz guitar.
 Buckland has compiled the most comprehensive list of Terz guitar repertoire to date, and has researched instrumentation, compositions, and style.
 Buckland is also a luthier who features his own instruments on his recording.
 Currently a professor of guitar, recording artist, performer. |

-![]() Dennis Cinelli | Dennis is featured on 2 recordings listed here, and is an expert in early music and 19th century early romantic guitar.
-Dennis is very knowledgeable of guitar history and identification.
-As a consultant for La Bella strings, he spent 4 years developing the "String Catalogue for Early Instruments" with strings for practically every form of lute, archlute, vihuela, theorbo, renaissance and baroque guitars, and the "Early Romantic Guitar" series of strings of which Dennis is the inventor. |
+![]() Dennis Cinelli | Dennis is featured on 2 recordings listed here, and was an expert in early music and 19th century early romantic guitar.
+Dennis was very knowledgeable of guitar history and identification.
+As a consultant for La Bella strings, he spent 4 years developing the "String Catalogue for Early Instruments" with strings for practically every form of lute, archlute, vihuela, theorbo, renaissance and baroque guitars, and the "Early Romantic Guitar" series of strings of which Dennis was the inventor.
+Dennis was a true gentleman, musician and a scholar who provided me with much information and expertise for the Early Romantic Guitar web site when I first created it.
+Sadly, Dennis passed away in December 2012; he is missed by many. |

 ![]() (large photo) Dodici Corde | The Dodici Corde Early Romantic Guitar Duo is based in the UK and was formed in 2008 with Danielle Saxon Reeves and Mark Willetts.
 This duo is specialized in historically informed performances of Early Romantic guitar duo repertoire on period instruments (Panormo, an unlabeled French Guitar c.
 1840 and a Terz guitar by Lamy).
-Their website www.dodicicorde.co.uk has photos and soundfiles, as well as an available CD of works by Scheidler, Coste and Diabelli.
+Their website had photos and soundfiles, as well as an available CD of works by Scheidler, Coste and Diabelli.
 The CD can be ordered through the artist web site and is well worth getting as the duets are pieces which are not often or ever recorded, and are played brilliantly.
 Often appearing in 19th century period clothing as well, this duo is entertaining to watch.
 (Photo courtesy of www.PTGraphics.co.uk, used by permission). |

 Duo Ghiribizzo | - Specialized in 19th century guitar repertoire, and period instruments, musically this duo consistently ranks as one of my personal favorites.
 Tonally, the sound is full and rich, the playing is tight, and the interpretation is spot on. |